Effective date: April 25, 2026. Last updated May 8, 2026.

 AI analysis may misidentify foods, overestimate or underestimate portions, omit ingredients, invent details not visible in the image, or produce inconsistent estimates for similar meals.
 Confidence scores are product cues, not guarantees.

-PlateCue's correction flow exists because the user often knows more than the photo or first estimate.
-Users should correct estimates using labels, recipes, weights, restaurant nutrition information, or professional guidance when accuracy matters.
+Riveryn's correction flow exists because the user often knows more than the photo or first estimate.
+You can correct estimates using labels, recipes, weights, restaurant nutrition information, or professional guidance when accuracy matters.

 5. Diet Patterns Are Context, Not Recommendations

-PlateCue may support common diet patterns such as balanced, high protein, low carb, keto, Mediterranean, or vegetarian.
-Support for a pattern does not mean PlateCue recommends that pattern, claims it is best, or says it is appropriate for every user.
+Riveryn may support common diet patterns such as balanced, high protein, low carb, keto, Mediterranean, or vegetarian.
+Support for a pattern does not mean Riveryn recommends that pattern, claims it is best, or says it is appropriate for every user.

-PlateCue does not guarantee weight loss, maintenance, muscle gain, health improvements, calorie accuracy, macro adherence, behavior change, or any specific outcome.
+Riveryn does not guarantee weight loss, maintenance, muscle gain, health improvements, calorie accuracy, macro adherence, energy changes, behavior change, or any specific outcome.
 Results depend on many factors outside the app, including individual biology, medical conditions, medications, sleep, activity, stress, professional guidance, and actual food intake.

 Ask a qualified healthcare professional before using nutrition targets or food logging if you have or suspect a medical condition, are pregnant, are under 18, have a history of disordered eating, manage allergies, take medications affected by food intake, or need a specialized diet.

-You are responsible for your food choices, corrections, nutrition decisions, and whether PlateCue is appropriate for your circumstances.
-PlateCue should not be your only source of information for health, medical, or nutrition decisions.
+You are responsible for your food choices, corrections, nutrition decisions, and whether Riveryn is appropriate for your circumstances.
+Do not make Riveryn your only source of information for health, medical, or nutrition decisions.